AlvaroRodriguezDelRio/nov-fams-pipeline/README.md

 We considered as gene families exclusive from uncultivated taxa those with no member with significant hits to any of these databases.

-## Unknown gene familiy from uncultivated taxa filtering filtering
+## Unknown gene familiy from uncultivated taxa filtering

 For dealineating the unknown gene family predictions of higher quality, we conducted a series of filtering steps, for which we needed to create individual fasta files with the i) CDS sequences and ii) Protein sequences of each gene family.